WWU Offers Two Business Programs for Adult Learners

 |FOR IMMEDIATE RELEASE||(573) 592-1127|

-During September, the university will begin a bachelor of science degree program in management (BSM) and a BSM with an emphasis in human resources.
+Programs offered are a bachelor of science degree program in management (BSM) and a BSM with an emphasis in human resources.
 An orientation for both programs will be held at 6 p.m.
-Aug.
-17 at WWU’s Jefferson City facility, 3405 W. Truman Blvd.
+March 31 at the William Woods facility in Columbia, located at 3100 Falling Leaf Ct.

-Prospective students are encouraged to contact the university’s Graduate & Adult Studies program prior to then, but walk-ins will be accepted.
-Call 1-800-995-3199 or contact WWU by e-mail at email@example.com.
+Prospective students are encouraged to contact the university’s Graduate and Adult Studies program prior to then, but walk-ins will be accepted.
+Call 1-800-995-3199 or contact WWU by e-mail at AdultEd@williamwoods.edu.

+The BSM is designed for the working professional interested in completing the baccalaureate degree with an emphasis in management.
 The BSM with an emphasis in human resources resulted from student requests.
-David Forster, WWU dean of business and economics, called it “customer-driven.”
+Sean Siebert, WWU vice president and dean of business, called it “customer-driven.”

-“You can grow geographically or you can expand your niche,” Forster said.
+“You can grow geographically or you can expand your niche,” Siebert said.
 “This is an example of niche marketing.
 You look for pockets of opportunity.
 There are people who need these programs.”